dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

     Chernozhukov, Victor, Denis Chetverikov, Mert Demirer, Esther Duflo, Christian Hansen, Whitney Newey, and James Robins.
 "Double/debiased machine learning for treatment and structural parameters."
 (2018): C1-C68.

+!!! note
+    If estimating the CATE with a discrete outcome, the predicted values may fall outside the range of actual values in the data, similar to estimating a linear probability model.

 ## Step 1: Initialize a Model